-If you feel like your head is stuck in a vice, you can’t concentrate, or function, and you just feel extremely tired and it feels like brain fog when you lose mental clarity.
+If like me, you feel like your head is stuck in a vice, you can’t concentrate or function, or you just feel extremely tired, here are some practical suggestions below:

 - Cut out refined sugars, foods containing MSG and drinks containing caffeine.
 Eat plenty of protein and carbohydrates and cut down on saturated fats;

-- Sleep regularly and at regular times so that you maintain mental clarity.
-Avoid exercising or watching television too close to bed as this will over-stimulate an already active brain.
+- Sleep at regular times so that you maintain mental clarity.
+Avoid exercising or watching television too close to bed as this will over-stimulate the brain.
 Being overtired can add to problems with mental clarity;

 - Exercise is responsible for reducing stress and encouraging better sleep.
 It also helps us build up energy, so incorporating exercise regularly into a daily routine is an advantage;